jhui/jhui.github.io/_backup/2017-03-17-Deep-learning-tutorial-2.markdown

 b3 = tf.Variable(tf.zeros([10]))
 ```

 We define 2 hidden layers.
 Each has a matrix multiplication operation followed by ReLU.
-Then, another operation multiplies it with a matrix.
-Note, so far we are just making declarations, no variables are initialized and no matrix multiplication is done.
+Then another operation multiplies it with a matrix.
+Note, so far we are just making declaration, no variables are initialized and no matrix multiplication is done.
 ```python
 ### Building a model
 # Create a fully connected network with 2 hidden layers